Helpful Resources for Human Trafficking Victims

 Love146 is a nonprofit working to prevent child trafficking and support survivors.
 Since 2002, the organization has helped over 3,600 children through survivor care and educated more than 68,000 youth on recognizing and avoiding trafficking risks.

 In the United States, Love146 provides prevention education through Not a Number, an interactive program that teaches youth how traffickers exploit vulnerabilities and how to seek help.
-Their Survivor Care Program offers safety planning, crisis intervention, and long-term support, including education and employment assistance.
+Its Survivor Care Program offers safety planning, crisis intervention, and long-term support, including education and employment assistance.

 In the Philippines, Love146 operates two safe homes for child survivors, providing holistic care, counseling, education, and recreational therapy.